lukso-network/docs/docs/standards/universal-profile/lsp6-key-manager.md

 :::caution

 To **add / remove entries in the list of allowed calls or ERC725Y Data Keys**, the **whole compact bytes array** should be encoded again and reset.
 Each update **overrides the entire previous state**.

-Note that this process is expensive since the data being set is a **CompactBytesArray**.
+Note that this process can be expensive in gas depending on the total number of allowed calls.

 :::

 ### Address Permissions

-An address can hold one (or more) permissions, enabling it to perform multiple _"actions"_ on an ERC725Account.
-Such _"actions"_ include **setting data** on the ERC725Account, **calling other contracts**, **transferring native tokens**, etc.
+A controller can hold one (or more) permissions, enabling it to perform multiple _"actions"_ on an ERC725Account.
+Such _"actions"_ include **setting data**, **calling other contracts**, **transferring native tokens**, etc.

-To grant permission(s) to an `<address>`, set the following data key - value pair below in the [ERC725Y](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-725.md#erc725y) storage of the ERC725Account linked to the Key Manager.
+To grant permission(s) to a controller, set the following data key - value pair in the [ERC725Y](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-725.md#erc725y) storage of the ERC725Account linked to the Key Manager.

 - **key:** `0x4b80742de2bf82acb3630000<address>`
 - **value:** one of the available permission below.
 To give multiple permission, see the Combining permissions section.